loiane/angular-extension-pack-vsce/README.md

 * [SimonTest](https://marketplace.visualstudio.com/items?itemName=SimonTest.simontest) - Analyzes your Angular code and generates unit tests for you (can overwrite spec files generated automatically with Angular CLI).

 * [Karma Problem Matcher](https://marketplace.visualstudio.com/items?itemName=rctay.karma-problem-matcher) - Capture errors from Karma tests running in Visual Studio Code, so test failures will show up in 'Problems' pane (Ctrl+Shift+M on Windows/Linux, ⇧⌘M on Mac) and the failing test can also be made known to VS Code, eg. highlighted with squiggly lines, jumping to it with F8.

-### Debug

-* [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) - Must have extension for Angular development.
-You can debug using chrome and add your breakpoints in VSCode.
-Tutorial on how to use can be found [on VSCode docs](https://code.visualstudio.com/docs/nodejs/angular-tutorial).

 ### Template Productivity